-I just came back from running a full-week ‘Where to Play’ workshop for postdocs at Cornell Tech’s Runway Program.
-This is a small group of bright researchers on a mission to found a start-up and commercialize their tech expertise.
+I just came back from running a full-week ‘Where to Play’ workshop for postdocs at the Runway Program by the Jacobs-Technion-Cornell Institute at Cornell Tech.
+This small group of bright researchers are on a mission to found a start-up and commercialize their tech expertise.
 During the workshop, we go through the 3 steps of the Market Opportunity Navigator so they can get an overview of their potential markets, and adopt a structured process to evaluate and prioritize opportunities.

 Whenever I finish a workshop, I always ask participants to write down their 3 key takeaways and share it with the group.
 I love this exercise because it forces them to connect the content to their own specific situation.
 I also love it because from time to time I hear insights that surprise me, and indicate the depth of this framework.
 So here are few of these intriguing takeaways that I heard at Cornell.